syedameen16/Portfolio/README.md

 ## 🚀 About Me

 - 📍 From Krishnagiri, Tamil Nadu
-- 🎓 Final-year student with a strong foundation in data handling, transformation, and visualization
+- 🎓 Recent graduate with hands-on experience and a solid foundation in data analytics and visualization
 - 💻 Currently interning at **PySpyder** (Basavanagudi) — Data Analytics role
 - 📈 Open to Analyst and Associate roles in Bangalore, Chennai, and Vellore
 - 🔍 Interested in projects related to business analytics, data dashboards, and ML-based insights